zhouzypaul/zhouzypaul.github.io/index.md

 I love connecting with people.
 If you'd like to get in contact with me, please reach out at [zhiyuan_zhou at berkeley dot edu].

 ## Recent News
-last updated: Mar 2025
+- May 2025: I'm spending the summer as a research intern at [Physical Intelligence](https://pi.website).
-- Excited to announce [AutoEval](https://auto-eval.github.io), a system that autonomously evaluates generalist robot policies in the real world.
+- March 2025: Excited to announce [AutoEval](https://auto-eval.github.io), a system that autonomously evaluates generalist robot policies in the real world.
 I'm super excited to open access this resource and see how it can help the community!
 Give it a try and evaluate your policy now :)
 - New paper out on how to do RL fine-tuning without offline data retention!
 I'm excited to see how [Warm-start RL (WSRL)](http://arxiv.org/abs/2412.07762) can help scale up RL for real-world tasks.
 Update: WSRL is accepted at ICLR 2025!
 - I am thrilled to announce the first big project I led in my Ph.D!
 Check out [SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models](https://auto-improvement.github.io).
 Catch SOAR at CoRL 2024 in Munich!
 - I am going to present my undergrad work [Tiered Reward: Designing Rewards for Specification and Fast Learning of Desired Behavior](/tiered_reward/) at the [RL Conference](https://rl-conference.cc).
 Come chat with me!